 The Statement of Purpose, about 1-to-2 single-spaced pages, describes your reasons for pursuing a graduate degree in English at Auburn and tells us something about your academic background, experience, and long-term goals.
 PhD applicants should describe how they plan to build on the skills and interests they developed at the master’s level.
 MA applicants may wish to indicate which of our three concentrations they plan to pursue (Literary Studies, Rhetoric and Composition, Creative Writing), although a concentration does not have to be declared officially until the second year of study.
 We would also be happy to know if you are considering more than one concentration at this stage.

 Your writing sample should take the form an analytical essay submitted for an English class or closely related field of study.
 A writing sample submitted with an MA application should range from about 10-15 pages; PhD writing samples can be longer, but generally not more than 25 pages.
 Include a bibliography of all sources.
 Overall, the topic of the paper is less important than the potential it reveals for successful writing at the graduate level, and we encourage you to consult with a faculty member at your previous or current department for guidance about what to submit.
 MA applicants planning to concentrate in Creative Writing should submit a sample of creative writing along with an analytical essay.

 Letters of Recommendation

 Your application should also include three confidential letters of recommendation from current or former professors who can comment in detail on your academic work and potential for success as a graduate student and GTA.
-Letters should be mailed directly to the English Department at the address below.
-If mailed by the applicant, the letter should be placed in a sealed envelope signed by the recommender across the flap.
-Letters should be addressed to the Graduate Studies Committee.
+Letters should be submitted electronically by your referees.
+The graduate school application form will automatically email them to request a letter.

 - Complete the online application form and pay the application fee at www.grad.auburn.edu.
 Your application does not become official until the fee has been paid.